NazaninAzhdari/hdmi-img-processing/README.md

 For this project, I chose to use a photo of myself (from when I was young and beautiful, hahaha), because there’s something special about seeing your own face transformed by hardware you programmed.
 After converting the image into a .mif file (my_picture_RGB8.mif) and loading it into the FPGA’s Block RAM, I built a series of VHDL modules to apply various visual effects.
 It would’ve been easy to use a phone app for similar edits, but creating these effects in VHDL and watching them run on real hardware is a completely different experience.
 I did really LOVE it. =)))

 ---
-## Note
-**The demonstration images in this README were captured from the simulator using the full **RGB24** color format.
-Because the Cyclone V GX FPGA has limited Block RAM (BRAM) capacity, I configured the hardware implementation to use a compressed 8-bit (RGB332) format for image storage within the ROM.**

-Although the system expands this 8-bit data back to 24-bit (RGB888) before displaying it on the HDMI monitor, the simulation images maintain higher visual quality because they were processed without any initial color reduction.
-As a result, while the system functions perfectly in real-time, **the colors on the physical monitor may appear slightly less vibrant than those seen in the high-fidelity simulation results.**

----

 ## Project Overview
 This project is a hardware image-processing pipeline built in VHDL.
 It stores a static image in BRAM, reads pixels in sync with display timing, converts the stored compact color format into a full-color representation, and applies one of many visual effects before sending the result to a monitor.
 The image is first converted by Python into a small 8-bit RGB332 format and stored as a `.mif` file.
 In the FPGA, each pixel is read in real time and expanded into a 24-bit RGB888 color value so the effect modules can process it with greater precision.
 The system can display the original image, mirrored image, pixelized image, or many color and stylized filter effects.
 It also supports simulation for verification before deploying to the hardware.

+**Note!**
+**The demonstration images in this README were captured from the simulator using the full **RGB24** color format.
+Because the Cyclone V GX FPGA has limited Block RAM (BRAM) capacity, I configured the hardware implementation to use a compressed 8-bit (RGB332) format for image storage within the ROM.** Although the system expands this 8-bit data back to 24-bit (RGB888) before displaying it on the HDMI monitor, the simulation images maintain higher visual quality because they were processed without any initial color reduction.
+As a result, while the system functions perfectly in real-time, **the colors on the physical monitor may appear slightly less vibrant than those seen in the high-fidelity simulation results.**

 ---
 ## Effect Module Details
 In this digital image processing system, each visual effect is implemented using specific mathematical logic or bit manipulation.
 The system processes **24-bit RGB** data (8 bits each for Red, Green, and Blue) to generate the output for each module.